RameshKadariya/Meal-Mate-Android-App/README.md

 ## 📱 Screenshots

-> **Note**: Add screenshots of your app here to showcase the UI and features.
-Recommended sections:
 > - Splash Screen & Login
 > - Recipe Browser & Details
 > - Meal Planner Calendar